-Results of the analysis of occurrence outside the 45°F to 75°F spawning index range for Sacramento splittail at the mouth of the American River from Appendix 11B, Fisheries Impact Assessment Methods, Table X are presented in Appendix 11D, Fisheries Water Temperature Assessment, Table X through Table X. The percent of days outside the index range would be similar between the NAA and all alternatives.
+Results of the analysis of occurrence outside the 45°F to 75°F spawning index range for Sacramento splittail at the mouth of the American River from Appendix 11B, Table 11B-4 are presented in Appendix 11D, Table 11D-273.
+The percent of days outside the index range would be similar between the NAA and Alternatives 1, 2, and 3.

-Results of the analysis of occurrence of water temperatures outside the spawning index range of Sacramento hitch spawning in the American River below Nimbus Dam and at Watt Ave from Appendix 11B, Fisheries Impact Assessment Methods, Table X are presented in Appendix 11D, Fisheries Water Temperature Assessment, Table X through Table X. At both locations, the percent of days outside the index range would be similar between the NAA and Alternatives 1, 2, and 3.
+Results of the analysis of occurrence of water temperatures outside the spawning index range of Sacramento hitch spawning in the American River below Nimbus Dam and at Watt Avenue from Appendix 11B, Table 11B-4 are presented in Appendix 11D, Table 11D-271 and Table 11D-272 At both locations, the percent of days outside the index range would be similar between the NAA and Alternatives 1, 2, and 3.

-Results of the analysis of occurrence outside index ranges for hardhead in the American River at Watt Ave from Appendix 11B, Fisheries Impact Assessment Methods, Table X are presented in Appendix 11D, Fisheries Water Temperature Assessment, Table X through Table X. The percent of days with water temperatures outside the index range would be similar between Alt 1A and Alt 1B compared to the NAA.
-Results for Alt 2 would be similar to Alt 1.
-Results for Alt 3 would be similar to Alt 1 with few exceptions.
-For juvenile and adult presence, the occurrence of water temperatures outside the index range for Alt 3 would be 5.6% lower than the NAA in May of critical water years and 7.4% higher than the NAA in September of below normal water years.
-For hardhead spawning, the occurrence of water temperatures outside the index range for Alt 3 would be 5.3% higher than the NAA in April of critical water years.
+Results of the analysis of occurrence outside index ranges for hardhead in the American River at Watt Avenue from Appendix 11B, Table 11B-4 are presented in Appendix 11D, Table 11D-269 through Table 11D-274.
+The percent of days with water temperatures outside the index range would be similar between Alternatives 1A and 1B compared to the NAA.
+Results for Alternative 2 would be similar to Alternative 1.
+Results for Alternative 3 would be similar to Alternative 1 with few exceptions.
+For juvenile and adult presence, the occurrence of water temperatures outside the index range for Alternative 3 would be 5.6% lower than the NAA in May of Critically Dry Water Years and 7.4% higher than the NAA in September of Below Normal Water Years.
+For hardhead spawning, the occurrence of water temperatures outside the index range for Alternative 3 would be 5.3% higher than the NAA in April of Critically Dry Water Years.

-.
+Due to low frequency and magnitude of differences between each alternative and the NAA in exceedances above water temperature index values in the American River, they are not expected to be persistent enough to affect native minnows at a population level.

 Delta

-Within the Delta, Alternatives 1–3 have the potential to affect native minnows by increasing south Delta exports during summer/fall relative to existing conditions.
-Very few hitch, Central California roach, or hardhead have been salvaged historically and so increases in exports during summer/fall under the alternatives would not result in appreciable additional salvage; as described in Appendix 11A, these species occur mostly upstream of the Delta.
-For Sacramento splittail, the salvage-density method (see description in Appendix 11Q) suggested entrainment risk under Alternatives 1, 2, and 3 generally would be similar to NAA, with some potential for small increases in drier years (Table sp_banks and sp_jones) as the species temporally overlaps the period with greater exports under the alternatives.
+Within the Delta, Alternatives 1, 2, and 3 have the potential to affect native minnows by increasing south Delta exports during summer/fall relative to existing conditions.
+Very few hitch, Central California roach, or hardhead have been salvaged historically and so increases in exports during summer/fall under Alternatives 1, 2, and 3 would not result in appreciable additional salvage; as described in Appendix 11A, these species occur mostly upstream of the Delta.
+For Sacramento splittail, the salvage-density method (Appendix 11Q) suggested entrainment risk under Alternatives 1, 2, and 3 generally would be similar to NAA, with some potential for small increases in drier years (Table 11-86 and 11-87) as the species temporally overlaps the period with greater exports under Alternatives 1, 2, and 3.
 Such differences would not give population-level consequences because the main driver of splittail population dynamics is floodplain habitat availability and entrainment is not an important driver (Sommer et al. 1997).